 Date(s) Activity Principle Reference Person & Phone

 - Submit a typed essay in 12 point font from 300-400 words in length explaining what freedom means to you and why you deserve this award.

 Thank You and Good Luck!

 About Gunars Zagars

 Gunars Zagars’s pursuit of freedom, first with his family, and later for whole oppressed nations, exemplifies what our Freedom Scholarship represents.
-Gunars Zagars (1935-2018) was a faithful member of the Westford Republican Town Committee for over 34 years and was active in many local volunteer organizations such as The Middlesex Club.
+Gunars Zagars (1935-2018) was a faithful member of the Westford Republican Town Committee for over 34 years and was active in many local volunteer organizations including The Middlesex Club.
 He participated in almost every Westford Town Meeting for over 38 years (since 1973).
 He was married to his wife Norma for 53 years.